GoogleCloudPlatform/emblem/client-app/docs/resources.md

 # Learning more frontend development

-If this project has peaked your interest in frontend development, we would like to recommened the following resources to help your UX journey.
+If this project has piqued your interest in frontend development, we would like to recommened the following resources to help your UX journey.
 Please understand this is not an exhaustive list of resources.
 The scope of this document is only meant to target any further reading related to the technologies used for this project.